Chris Wood (CIA)

-John Christopher Wood is a retired operations officer of the Central Intelligence Agency.
-After the terrorist attacks of September 11, 2001, he was part of the initial team of seven CIA officers that entered Afghanistan in pursuit of al-Qa'ida and the Taliban just 15 days after the attacks.
+John Christopher Wood is a retired operations officer of the Central Intelligence Agency (CIA).
+After the terrorist attacks of September 11, 2001, he was part of the initial team of seven CIA officers that entered Afghanistan in pursuit of al-Qaeda and the Taliban just 15 days after the attacks.
 Later he held prominent positions, including Kabul station chief and director of the Counterterrorism Mission Center (CTMC).

 Early life

 Wood earned a Bachelor of Arts in government and international politics from George Mason University's School of Policy and Government before joining the CIA.

 Career

 Wood joined the CIA in 1985, serving in various roles throughout the agency's Directorate of Operations.